Google News

 Personalization and Real-Time Inventory Visibility

 As retailers strive to deliver a seamless customer experience, personalization has emerged as a key driver of omnichannel strategies.
-“Personalization is driving omnichannel,” said Suman Guha, Chief Product and Technology Officer, at Reliance Retail.
+“Personalization is driving omnichannel,” said Suman Guha, a technology veteran.

 Customers today expect consistent, personalized interactions with brands, whether they are shopping online or in-store.